microsoft/qsharp/generated_docs/Microsoft.Quantum.Canon/ApplyControlledOnBitString.md

 Namespace: [Microsoft.Quantum.Canon](xref:Microsoft.Quantum.Canon)

-Applies a unitary operation on the target, controlled on a state specified by a given bit mask.
 ```qsharp
 operation ApplyControlledOnBitString<'T>(bits : Bool[], oracle : ('T => Unit is Param<1>), controlRegister : Qubit[], target : 'T) : Unit is Adj + Ctl
 ```